Blog

 • Chronic pain syndromes — including back injuries, joint damage, and neuropathy

-• Dementia — service-connected or age-related, including higher rates of dementia among veterans exposed to certain chemicals and blast injuries
+• Dementia — service-connected or age-related, including higher rates among veterans exposed to certain chemicals and blast injuries

-• COPD and respiratory disease — related to environmental exposures during service, including burn pit exposure covered under the PACT Act
+• COPD and respiratory disease — related to burn pit exposure and other environmental hazards covered under the PACT Act

 • Diabetes and diabetic wound complications — requiring consistent wound care and medication management